SQL Server often hosts sensitive data within a company. Reasonable to have a closer look at how to keep these data safe.

 Keep access to your server restricted

-Focus on least privilege concepts and implement a role based security concept.
-Try to avoid providing users directly access to your server.
-Instead use Active Directory Security Groups.
+Focus on least privilege concepts and implement a role-based security concept.
+Try to avoid providing users direct access to your server.
+Instead, use Active Directory Security Groups.

 Keep SQL Server quiet